 To create the perfect soil environment for our Cabernet Sauvignon vineyards, many large, sub-surface granite boulders were excavated and blown up with dynamite.
 One of the boulders required over 300 charges, necessitating a very long fuse.

 The distinct ravine which embodies Stellenbosch Kloof harnesses all the qualities of a well-orientated compass.
-Varying elevations and aspects allows us to grow a selection of classic varieties to specific sites that optimise this expression through their location.
-The cooler south- and east-facing aspects, unique in Stellenbosch, hosts the more sensitive and aromatic white-skinned grape varieties.
+Varying elevations and aspects allow us to grow a selection of classic varieties to specific sites that optimise this expression through their location.
+The cooler south- and east-facing aspects, unique in Stellenbosch, host the more sensitive and aromatic white-skinned grape varieties.